Plantar fasciitis surgery

 • Choose shoes with good arch support and cushioning

-• Stretch your calves, Achilles tendons, and plantar fascia regularly
+• Stretch your Achilles tendons, and plantar fascia regularly

 • Avoid going barefoot, especially on hard surfaces